opf/openproject/docs/user-guide/meetings/dynamic-meetings/README.md

 ## Delete a meeting

 You can delete a meeting.
-To do that select the dropdown, same as you would when editing the meeting title and select the **Delete meeting**.
-You will need to confirm that decision.
+To do so, click on the three dots in the top right corner, select **Delete meeting** and confirm your choice.

 ![Deleting a dynamic meeting in OpenProject](openproject_dynamic_meetings_delete_meeting.png)